MikkelMathiasen23/NYC_taxi_project/_posts/0000-01-05-customer_to_pick.md

 ## Partial conclusion
-Not very much to sum up on here.
-Just pickup single persons or multiple person as you like as they give the same amount of tip.
+<sub>Not very much to sum up on here.
+Just pickup single persons or multiple person as you like as they give the same amount of tip. </sub>